UserLevelUp/OpNode/README.md

 # OpNode Tree Based Database

-Create a branch based on the master branch an attempt a pull request.
+Create a branch based on the master branch and attempt a pull request.
 Please don't post spammy PRs.

+I'll accept anything that is simple, eloquent, and works.

 Issues being added for Hactoberfest are: